rajneetsinghghuman/Rajneet-Singh-Ghuman-Model-And-Game-Development/README.md

 This file gives the data of the selected triangle.
 Close the file triangledata.txt before selecting a new triangle.
 Then the file triangledata.txt can be opened again after selecting a new triangle.
-Do not intersect the triangles.

-Rajneet Singh Ghuman Game Development.exe Controls-
+Rajneet Singh Ghuman L Game Development.exe Controls-

 Press the M key to move the 3D model after pressing X key or Y key.
 After pressing the M key and the X key, press the Left arrow key or Right arrow key to move the 3D model in the direction of the X axis.
 This is X mode.